ITfoxtec/FoxIDs/docs/login.md

 # Login, Home Realm Discovery (HRD) and 2FA / MFA
-Foxids handle user login in the login authentication method user interface (UI).
+FoxIDs handle user login in the login authentication method user interface (UI).
 There can be configured a number of login authentication methods per environment with different configurations and look and feel.

 A environment contains one [user repository](users.md#user-repository) and all login authentication methods configured in a environment authenticate users with the same user repository.